Osamu Sato

 Osamu Sato (佐藤 理, Satō Osamu) is a Japanese digital artist, video game developer, photographer, and composer.
 His first work was the ambient music album, Objectless (1983).
 His first work in the video game industry was Eastern Mind: The Lost Souls of Tong Nou, which first released in Japan for Classic Mac OS in 1994, and in North America for Microsoft Windows the following year.
-In 1998, he produced and composed the music for the video game LSD: Dream Emulator on the PlayStation, which later became his most recognizable work outside of Japan.
+In 1998, Sato created and produced the PlayStation game LSD: Dream Emulator, for which he also contributed design work and composed the soundtrack.
+The game later became his most recognizable work outside of Japan.